By Gayle Vehar on | No Comments

-So, today I thought I would share with you 3 Lightroom settings you can change right now that will make your life in Lightroom much easier!
+So, today I thought I would share with you 3 Lightroom settings you can change RIGHT NOW that will make your life in Lightroom MUCH EASIER!

 By changing your panels to Solo Mode, only one panel will be open at a time.
 When you open the Effects Panel, the Basic Panel will close.
 When you open the Tone Curve Panel, the Effects Panel will close.

-This setting isn’t really a lifesaver as much as it is a work saver and a sanity saver.
-Whether you shoot in JPEG or RAW, Lightroom saves the changes that you make to your file to the catalog.
-Those changes don’t get saved to the file until/unless you tell Lightroom to do it.
+This setting isn’t really a lifesaver as much as it is a work and sanity saver.
+It doesn't matter if you shoot in JPEG or RAW, Lightroom saves the changes that you make to your file in your Lightroom Catalog.
+However, those changes WON'T get saved to the photo file until/unless you tell Lightroom to do it.

 If none of this makes sense, just follow these steps anyway.
-I promise you won’t regret it.
-With a windows computer go to Edit>Catalog Settings>Metadata (tab) to find the check box above.
-With a Mac go to Lightroom>Catalog Settings>Metadata (tab).
+I promise you won’t regret it.For Windows Users: Go to Edit>Catalog Settings>Metadata (tab) to find the check box above.